0ern/ScanIP/README.md

 A simple and basic script to show the connection status of multiple devices in the local network by listing IPv4 addresses in a text file instead of launching `cmd ping` command several times.

+For example, this can be useful for industrial on-site works with a lot of machines.

 <p align="center">
   <img src="https://raw.githubusercontent.com/0ern/ScanIP/main/Screen.png"/>
 </p>